 A Different Kind of Jackson Hole 'Float'

-Soaking in the Granite Hot Springs pool or taking a scenic float in a raft down the Snake River while being wowed by the unmatched beauty of Grand Teton National Park are certainly two watery things you can do to tap into some serenity while on a visit to Jackson Hole.
-But now there’s another kind of in-water experience here in the Hole for you to try: Restricted Environmental Stimulation Therapy (REST), or as it is more commonly known these days, “floating.”
+Soaking in an Astoria Hot Springs pool or taking a scenic float in a raft down the Snake River while being wowed by the unmatched beauty of Grand Teton National Park are certainly two watery things you can do to tap into some serenity while on a visit to Jackson Hole.
+But there’s another kind of in-water experience here in the Hole for you to try: Restricted Environmental Stimulation Therapy (REST), or as it is more commonly known these days, “floating.”

 Floating is an effortless yet life-changing therapy that has been around for more than 50 years.
 You may know it by its old school name: “sensory deprivation.”
 And while that was the original moniker given to the therapy by its inventor, neuroscientist and psychoanalyst Dr. John C. Lilly, the term “floating” is kinder, gentler, more accurate.
 And the experience is nothing short of amazing.